Politics

 Varangians at the Hippodrome, Constantinople.

-It needs be mentioned that John the Terrible was not the first of Moscow to take the name emperor (Slavic: tsar), but only the first explicitly crowned so.
+It needs be mentioned that John the Terrible was not the first of Moscow to take the name emperor, but only the first explicitly crowned so.
 John the Great took the name emperor when he married Sophia Palæologue—daughter of Thomas Palæologus, brother of Constantine Dragases Palæologus.
 A prior prince of Moscow, St. Vladimir the Great, married Anna, daughter of Romanus II.
 Thus, according to Christians, Moscow is the rightful heir to the mantle (chlamýs) of St. Constantine.
-This is symbolized via the crown of Monomakh’, which was gifted to St. Vladimir Monomakh’ by Constantine Monomachus when the former married a relative of the latter.
-It was Basil III who was told “Two Romes have fallen.
-The third stands.
-And there will not be a fourth.
-No one will replace your Christian Empire!” by Philotheus of Pskov (†7051 AM).
+This is symbolized by the crown of Monomakh’, which was gifted to St. Vladimir Monomakh’ by Constantine Monomachus when the former married a relative of the latter.
+It was Emperor Basil (Barlaam in monasticism) who was told by Philotheus of Pskov (†7051 AM):

 Nations